An Excellent Place to Work

 - Ability to work in a diverse and fast-paced environment; open to new ideas

 Fluency in Spanish or Haitian Creole is strongly preferred.

 A personal vehicle and valid driver's license are preferred for light to moderate use on the job.

 On The Rise is partially supported by MOVA through the 1984 VOCA grant from the Office of Victims of Crime, Office of Justice Programs, and the U.S. Department of Justice.

 On The Rise recognizes the importance and benefits of diversity in the workplace and the community.
 We are an AA/EOE, and we strongly encourage people of color to apply.
 Individuals who have experienced homelessness or overcome other significant life challenges are strongly encouraged to apply.

-- What are your strongest skills and qualifications that will help you in this internship?
+o What are your strongest skills and qualifications that will help you in this position?

 Submit your materials online to email@example.com with "Community Advocate” in the subject line.